Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/simulate/ocean.rst

 Spatial Size
    The width of the ocean surface area being simulated, in meters.
    This also determines the size of the generated mesh, or the displaced area, in Blender units.
-   Of course you can scale the object with ocean modifier in object mode to tweak the apparent size in your scene.
+   Of course you can scale the object with Ocean Modifier in *Object Mode* to tweak the apparent size in your scene.

 Wave